techidaily/site-tiktok-clips/source/_posts/in-2024-download-unmarked-tiktok-the-easy-way.md

 ![copy  tiktok video link](https://images.wondershare.com/filmora/article-images/copy-tiktok-video-link.jpg)

-For readers who have installed [Wondershare Filmora video editor](https://tools.techidaily.com/wondershare/filmora/download/)on Windows and Mac computers, you can use it to remove watermarks from the downloaded TikTok videos in several ways.
+For readers who have installed [Wondershare Filmora video editor](https://tools.techidaily.com/wondershare/filmora/download/) on Windows and Mac computers, you can use it to remove watermarks from the downloaded TikTok videos in several ways.
 To execute these easy modifying tasks, you don't need to be an accomplished editor.
 All you have to do is pick a technique that best meets your needs and follow an essential, easy-to-learn step.
 Let's take a look at several Filmora editing procedures for removing TikTok watermarks from videos on Windows and Mac.

 ### Method 1: Replace the Watermark